papivot/pace-docs/PKS Harbor integration.md

 > `docker login [Harbor_fqdn] -u devuser01`

-If it gives an error - `x509: certificate signed by unknown authority` - this implies that docker does not trusts a self signed cert repository and an exception needs to be made for the Harbor registry.
+If it gives an error - `x509: certificate signed by unknown authority` - this implies that docker does not trust a self signed cert repository and an exception needs to be made for the Harbor registry.
 To do so, as root, create /modify the file `/etc/docker/daemon.json`  and add the following content -

 ```shell
 {
   "insecure-registries" : ["harbor_fqdn"]
 }
 ```
 A service restart of docker daemon is required.
 Once completed, retry the login command once again.
-This time a successfully login message should be displayed.
+This time, a successfully login message should be displayed.

 ```shell
 Login Succeeded